appsec-foundry/.github/profile/README.md

 ## [AppSec Advisor](https://github.com/appsec-foundry/appsec-advisor)

-A Claude Code plugin that derives a threat model from code and provider other appsec skills.
+A Claude Code plugin that provides a couple of AppSec tool capabilities.
+Primarily, it derives a technical (implementation-level) threat model from code by using a sophisticated multi-agent pipeline.
-It reconstructs components, data flows and trust boundaries from the repository, runs STRIDE against that model, and points at the evidence behind every finding.
-Run it again once the code has moved and the model follows.

 ## [AppSec Advisor Packaging Template](https://github.com/appsec-foundry/appsec-advisor-packaging-template)